 Mental health disorders cannot be cured by medicine alone.
 You need to commit to a therapy treatment which can get at the root cause for your anxiety symptoms.

 Doctors Are Quick to Prescribe Drugs

 It's extremely common to find out you have panic attacks from a medical doctor, rather than a psychologist.
 That's because the physical symptoms of panic attacks are very similar to serious health disorders.
 It is common for people to seek help from their primary care physician rather than thinking that they are suffering from a mental health issue.

-- No Guarantee – Many of these medications also are not guaranteed to reduce panic attacks.
-Most are created for anxiety, but not for panic, and while the two are related since they're both anxiety disorders they are still caused by different thought processes and physical reactions.
+- No Guarantee Many of these medications also are not guaranteed to reduce panic attacks.
+Most are created for anxiety, but not for panic, and while the two are related, since they're both anxiety disorders, they are still caused by different thought processes and physical reactions.
 While uncommon, some people actually see a panic attack increase because of the way the symptoms of these medications make them feel.